GitTH/friend-the-vote/README.md

 Friend the Vote is licensed under the MIT license. [(See License)](LICENSE.md).

-Anyone now is welcome to use it, regardless of political views or party.
+Anyone is welcome to use this, regardless of political views or party.